cfpdx-301d8/in_class/README.md

 10.  `mkdir partners-forked-labs`
 5. We highly value pair programming!
 On days where you begin as the navigator, you will clone your **partner's** lab assignment into the `partners-forked-labs` directory when it is your turn to be the driver.
 6.  `cd my-forked-labs`
-7. Back here on GitHub, head to the separate GitHub site where all lab assignments can be found: https://github.com/codefellows-seattle-301d14
-8. You may fork and clone the available repos into your `my-forked-labs` folder.
+7. You may fork and clone the available repos into your `my-forked-labs` folder.
 These repositories will periodically be added/updated throughout the course.
 Therefore:
-9. Be sure to add the `upstream` remote for each one with git:
+8. Be sure to add the `upstream` remote for each one with git: https://help.github.com/articles/configuring-a-remote-for-a-fork/
-https://help.github.com/articles/configuring-a-remote-for-a-fork/

 Congrats!
 You're all done.